Man Accused Of Killing Penn Student Blaze Bernstein Faces Judge

-COSTA MESA (CBSLA) — Sam Woodward — the alleged killer of Ivy League student Blaze Bernstein — stared at his parents though the wire in a holding cell during a short hearing Friday afternoon.
+COSTA MESA (CBSLA) — Sam Woodward, charged in the killing of Ivy League student Blaze Bernstein, stared at his parents though the wire in a holding cell during a short hearing Friday afternoon.

 The Woodards held hands and prayed aloud.

-Today marks two months since Bernstein disappeared from his hometown, Foothill Ranch.
-The 19-year-old University of Pennsylvania student had gone to nearby Borrego Park with his high school friend Sam Woodward.
+Friday marks two months since Bernstein disappeared from his hometown, Foothill Ranch.
+The 19-year-old University of Pennsylvania student had gone to nearby Borrego Park with Woodward, his high school friend.
 According to officials, his body was found there buried days later.
 Bernstein was stabbed multiple times.

 Bernstein was Jewish and gay.
 But the the D.A. is not calling this a hate crime.
 The D.A. hasn’t revealed a motive for the murder.

-Outside of court, Munoz described Sam Woodward as depressed and feeling remorse and shame for his family.
+Outside of court, Munoz described Woodward as depressed and feeling remorse and shame for his family.

 Woodward has pleaded not guilty to the homicide charge.